rushang01/pdf_extracted_data_analysis/README.md

 - **Geocode API Rate Limits**: The script may hit rate limits if processing a large number of incidents due to simultaneous geocode requests.
 - **Weather Data Accuracy**: The script assumes weather data fetched based on the incident date and location accurately reflects the conditions at the time of the incident.
 Discrepancies may occur, especially for incidents occurring on the cusp of changing weather conditions.
 - **Google Maps API Key Exposure**: If the API key is hardcoded within the script and the script is shared or made public, there's a risk of key exposure leading to unauthorized usage and potential cost implications.
+- **Missing Data**: Specific details such as exact weather conditions and side of town had to be inferred from external sources and depend on whether the geocodes are generated for the respective locations or not.
+If the geocode is not generated for a particular location, the weather code and side of town are given a value of "Unknown".

 ### Assumptions